Support/Donate

 2025-2026 Supporters

-GCHS recognizes those whose extra level of commitment enables the Society to serve its membership better and to respond to unique opportunities such as contributing as a charter member of Friends of the Juneau-Douglas Museum and contributing to purchase of historic photograph albums, purchase of the Sydney Laurence paintings, “Early Morning, Juneau, Alaska,” and “Bend in the River” for the Friends of the Juneau-Douglas City Museum.
+GCHS recognizes those whose extra level of commitment enables the Society to serve its membership better and to respond to unique opportunities such as contributing as a charter member of Friends of the Juneau-Douglas Museum and contributing to purchase of historic photograph albums, purchase of the Sydney Laurence paintings, “Early Morning, Juneau, Alaska,” and "Bend in the River" for the Friends of the Juneau-Douglas City Museum.
 The Society also supported “The Empty Chair” project to recognize the internment of SE Alaskan Japanese-Americans during WW II.
 GCHS contributed $5,000 to each.
 GCHS also contributed $2,000 to restoration of the Treadwell Salt Water Pump House; $2,500 to the William Seward statue; $2,000 (half from the Last Chance Mining Museum) to the Treadwell Society for stabilization of the New Treadwell Office Building.
 In 2017, GCHS donated $650 to Juneau-based panels recognizing Alaska’s Sesquicentennial and, in 2019, $1,900 to print “Tales of a Territorial Childhood.”
-The society recently reprinted three popular local history books: Redman’s The Juneau Gold Belt, DeArmond’s Old Gold, and Stone & Pugh’s Hard Rock Gold.
-It is now in the process of reprinting R.N.
-DeArmond’s definitive The Founding of Juneau and a new historical novel The Treadwell Carpenter by first-time local author William “Bill” Janes.
+The society recently reprinted four popular local history books: Redman's The Juneau Gold Belt, DeArmond's Old Gold, and Stone & Pugh's Hard Rock Gold, DeArmond's definitive The Founding of Juneau, and a new historical novel The Treadwell Carpenter by first-time local author William "Bill" Janes.
 It has completed major repairs and is continuing to upgrade the Sentinel Island lighthouse.
 Thanks to your patronage, GCHS has been able to develop our website: juneauhistory.org.